Harrison Ford: 1977–1997: Worldwide stardom and acclaim

-Ford's status as a leading actor was solidified with Raiders of the Lost Ark (1981), an action-adventure collaboration between George Lucas and Steven Spielberg that gave Ford his second franchise role as the heroic, globe-trotting archaeologist Indiana Jones.
-Like Star Wars, the film was massively successful and became the highest-grossing film of the year.
-Spielberg was interested in casting Ford from the beginning, but Lucas was not, having already worked with the actor in American Graffiti and Star Wars.
-Lucas eventually relented after Tom Selleck was unable to accept.
-Ford went on to reprise the role throughout the rest of the decade in the prequel Indiana Jones and the Temple of Doom (1984), and the sequel Indiana Jones and the Last Crusade.
+Ford's status as a leading actor was solidified with Raiders of the Lost Ark (1981), an action-adventure collaboration between Lucas and Steven Spielberg that gave Ford his second franchise role as the heroic, globe-trotting archaeologist Indiana Jones.
+Like Star Wars, the film was massively successful; it became the highest-grossing film of the year.
+Both Spielberg and Lucas were hesitant in casting Ford in the beginning according to Howard Kazanjian in his book A Producer's Life.
+Lucas's reasons were due to having already worked with him on both American Graffiti and Star Wars.
+Lucas relented after Tom Selleck was unable to accept and Spielberg due to the same and seeing his performance in The Empire Strikes Back.
+Ford went on to reprise the role throughout the rest of the decade in the prequel Indiana Jones and the Temple of Doom (1984), and the sequel Indiana Jones and the Last Crusade (1989).
 During the June 1983 filming of Temple of Doom in London, Ford herniated a disc in his back.
 The 40-year-old actor was forced to fly back to Los Angeles for surgery and returned six weeks later.